syncfusion-content/blazor-docs/blazor/diagram-component/connectors/interactions.md

 ---
 layout: post
 title: Connector in Blazor Diagram Component | Syncfusion
-description: Learn here all about Connector interaction in Syncfusion Blazor Diagram component and more.
+description: Learn here all about Connector interaction such as select in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# Interaction
+# Interaction in Blazor Diagram Component

 Connectors can be selected, dragged, and routed over the diagram page.